fboucquez/symbol-bootstrap/docs/healthCheck.md

 `symbol-bootstrap healthCheck`
 ==============================

-It checks if the services created with docker compose are up and running:
+It checks if the services created with docker compose are up and running.

 - if the docker containers are running.
 - if the services' exposed ports are listening.
 - if the rest gateways' /node/health are OK.